jimniels/blog/src/client/posts/2019-08-12-designing-and-engineering-progressive-disclosure.md

 >
 > People on expensive data contracts benefit too.
 They can choose to see all the images by following the link or they can wait until they are connected to WI-FI.

-There are so many sensible—and yet boring—pieces of advice in that excerpt.
+There are so many sensible—and yet [boring](https://mcfunley.com/choose-boring-technology)—pieces of advice in that excerpt.
 The sexy JavaScript interaction?
 The dense information architecture?
 The sophisticated unfolding of content?
 Dump it all.
 That’s where my brain went when I was reading this.
 Just get rid of it.

 These thoughts really got my brain churning and that’s how I ended up making the changes described below.

 ## Real-World Application

-One of the thoughts that came into my head while reading the aforementioned article was: I could apply “progressive disclosure” on my [icon](https://www.iosicongallery.com) [gallery](https://www.macosicongallery.com) [sites](https://www.watchosicongallery.com).
-On those sites, the page for each individual icon features the icon itself, its associated metadata, and then a bunch of icons who have some kind of related metadata.
+One of the thoughts that came into my head while reading the aforementioned article was that I could apply “progressive disclosure” on my [icon](https://www.iosicongallery.com) [gallery](https://www.macosicongallery.com) [sites](https://www.watchosicongallery.com).
+On those sites, the page for each individual icon features the icon itself, its associated metadata, and then a bunch of icons which have some kind of related metadata.

 ![Screenshot of old icon view page for iosicongallery]({{site.imageurl}}/2019/progressive-disclosure-old-page.jpg)

 It makes for a nice big page full of icons.
 But that kind of felt like the problem, it’s like every other site on the internet: “hey you liked X?
 Check out A, B, and C!”
 In my case, it was more like “hey, you liked X icon?
 Check out A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S...”

 So, to the point in Adam’s article, what if I removed all that extra info and made only the essential information available on initial page load?
 What if instead of saying “here, look at these 12 related icons!”
 I said, “hey, _there are_ 12 related icons, you want to see them?
-Click here.”
+You’re going to have to click here.”
 A lean view by default, but the ability to gorge if you want it.

 Here’s what I came up with: